Andrew Ng announces Deeplearning.ai, his new venture after leaving Baidu

 It makes sense that Ng would take advantage of his name recognition to raise a large round to maximize his impact on the machine intelligence ecosystem.
 I can’t see a general name like Deeplearning.ai being used to sell a self-driving car company or a virtualized enterprise tool.
 It’s more likely that Ng is building an enabling technology that aims to become critical infrastructure to support the adoption of AI technologies.

 While this could technically encompass specialized hardware chips for deep learning, I’m more inclined to bet that it is a software solution given Ng’s expertise.
 Google CEO Sundar Pichai made a splash back at I/O last month when he discussed AutoML — the company’s research work to automate the design process of neural networks.
-If I was going to come up with a name for a company that would build on, and ultimately commercialize this technology, it would be Deeplearning.ai.
+If I was going to come up with a name for a company that would build on, and ultimately commercialize, this technology, it would be Deeplearning.ai.

-“This is super speculative, but I think it might be an AI tool to help generate AI training datasets or something else that will accelerate the development of AI models and products,” Malika Cantor, partner at AI investment firm Comet Labs told me.
+“This is super speculative, but I think it might be an AI tool to help generate AI training data sets or something else that will accelerate the development of AI models and products,” Malika Cantor, partner at AI investment firm Comet Labs told me.
 “I’m very excited about having more tools and platforms to support the AI ecosystem.”

 Prior to his time at Baidu, Ng was instrumental in building out the Google Brain Team, one of the company’s core AI research groups.
 Ng is a highly respected researcher and evangelist in the AI space with connections spanning industries and geographic borders.
 If Ng truly believes that AI is the new electricity, he will surely try to position Deeplearning.ai to take advantage of the windfall.